 7. Review projected cash flow

-Managing your cash flow is critical, especially the first year of your business.
-Forecasting how much cash you will need in the coming weeks and months will help you reserve enough money to pay bills, including your employees and suppliers.
-Plus, you can make more informed business decisions about how to spend it.
+Managing your cash flow is critical, especially in the first year of your business.
+Forecasting how much cash you will need in the coming weeks and months will help you reserve enough money to pay bills and your employees and suppliers.
+Plus, you can make more informed business decisions about how to spend your cash.

 All you need is a simple statement showing your current cash position, expected upcoming cash receipts, and expected cash payments for this period.
 This is known as a cash flow statement.

-Whether you have a seasoned or new business, brick and mortar or eCommerce, there are numerous monthly accounting tasks you need to handle.
+Whether you have a seasoned or new business, brick and mortar shop, or online store, you need to handle numerous monthly accounting tasks.

 8. Balance your business checkbook